McConnell rejects GOP Sen. Rick Scott’s tax plan and agenda, insists he will remain Republican leader

 “Sen. Scott is behind me, and he can address the issue of his particular measure,” he said, though at that moment, Scott, the chairman of the National Republican Senatorial Committee, was walking away.

 McConnell was told in advance of the Scott plan but did not support it, according to a McConnell adviser who spoke on the condition of anonymity to discuss private deliberations.
 During a meeting Monday night ahead of Tuesday’s news conference, McConnell was sharply critical of the idea during a private leadership meeting.
+Politico first reported on the Monday clash.

 “The entire leadership team teed off on Rick Scott for the entirety of the meeting,” said a person familiar with the meeting who spoke on the condition of anonymity to discuss what was said.
 The person feared that Republican senators such as Charles E. Grassley (Iowa) and Marco Rubio (Fla.) would face Democratic attacks over the plan as they run for reelection this year.